How do I know if you would be the right counsellor for me?

 I invite you to explore my website and take advantage of the free phone consultation to get a sense of how we might work together.
 If you determine we would not make a good fit, I would be happy to make referrals to other counsellors.

-What is the difference between Psychiatrist, Psychologist, counsellor, and therapist?
+What is the different between Psychiatrist, Psychologist, counsellor, and therapist?
 How do I know which is right for me?

 Psychiatrists, Psychologists, and Social Workers are all regulated titles; only those who meet the requirements and are registered with their regulatory body can use these titles.